ah-/anne-key/docs/hardware.md

 For the best experience, use a new opencd with a unified `interface/stlink.cfg` (0.11, not yet released).
 Otherwise you will need to specify the precise ST-Link version in `openocd.cfg`.
-Once your programmer is connected, start the gdbserver with `make openocd`.

-In another console, `make debug` will build a semihosting-enabled binary and run `arm-none-eabi-gdb` over the gdbserver connection.
+Once your programmer is connected, `make debug` will build a semihosting-enabled binary, then use `arm-none-eabi-gdb` and `openocd` to load it into the keyboard.
+The semihosting output is logged into `openocd.log`, but it will be cleared with each run.
 You can use another debugger by setting the `GDB` variable:

 ```sh
 env GDB=gdb-multiarch make debug